Christianity in Australia: Politicians

-The Parliamentary Christian Fellowship, also known as the parliamentary prayer group, is a gathering of Christian politicians in the Australian parliament who hold prayer sessions on Monday nights in Parliament House, Canberra.
+The Parliamentary Christian Fellowship, also known as the parliamentary prayer group, is a gathering of Christian politicians in Parliament House, Canberra.
+The group organises informal prayer, as well as the ecumenical service for the commencement of the Parliamentary year, along with the annual National Prayer Breakfast.

 Culture and the arts

 Festivals

 The Christian festivals of Christmas and Easter are marked as public holidays in Australia.

 Christmas

 The Christian festival of Christmas celebrates the birth of Jesus Christ.
 As in most Western nations, Christmas in Australia is an important time even for non-religious people and is generally celebrated on 25 December.
 Churches of the Western Christian tradition hold Christmas Day services on this day but most churches of Eastern Christian tradition – Ethiopian Orthodox, Russian Orthodox or the Armenian Church celebrate Christmas on 6 or 7 January.
 Both Christmas Day and 26 December (Boxing Day) are public holidays throughout Australia.

 Although Christmas in Australia is celebrated during the Southern Hemisphere summer, many Northern Hemisphere traditions are observed in Australia – families and friends exchange Christmas cards and gifts and gather for Christmas dinners; sing songs about snow and sleighbells; decorate Christmas trees; and tell stories of Santa Claus.
 Nevertheless, local adaptations have arisen – large open-air carol concerts are conducted on summer evenings before Christmas – such as the Carols by Candlelight in Melbourne and Sydney's Carols in the Domain.
 The Christmas song Six White Boomers, by Rolf Harris, tells of Santa undertaking his flight around Australia hauled by six white-boomer kangaroos in place of reindeer.
 Christian carols such as Three Drovers or Christmas Day by John Wheeler and William G. James place the hymns of praise firmly in an Australian context of warm, dry Christmas winds and red dust.
 Although a hot roast dinner remains a favourite Christmas meal, the summer temperatures can tempt some Australians toward the nearest watercourses to cool down between feasts.
 It is a tradition for international visitors to gather en masse at Sydney's Bondi Beach on Christmas Day.

-The Assyrian Church of the East is also known to be a crowd drawer for the special Christmas Eve midnight mass.
-More than 15,000 faithful gather at churches in Sydney, notably the St Hurmizd Cathedral in Sydney's west.